vinosbrr/my.projek/ipv4/README.md

-## CD/DVD ISO
+## IPv4 Address
-A setup script created by Vinosbrr, designed to automate the process of using CD/DVD ISO files within a Debian 9-based virtual machine environment.
+A configuration script created by Vinosbrr, designed to automate the setup of IPv4 network settings within a Debian 9-based virtual machine environment.
 This project is experimental and intended for educational or testing purposes only.

-## What is a CD/DVD ISO?
+## What is a IPv4 Address?
-A CD/DVD ISO is an image file archive that contains an exact copy of the data and file structure found on a physical CD or DVD.
-These files typically have a .iso extension and are widely used for distributing operating systems, software installation packages, or bootable media.
+An IPv4 address (Internet Protocol version 4) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
+It consists of four decimal numbers separated by dots (e.g., 192.168.1.1), and is used to identify devices and facilitate routing of data between them.

-Core components of a Web server:
+Core components of a IPv4 Address:
-- Bootloader: Enables the ISO to boot a system when mounted or burned to physical media.
-- Installer File System: Contains the operating system or software package to be installed.
-- Checksum: A validation tool used to verify the integrity of the ISO file.
-- Mounting Tools: Software or built-in OS features that treat an ISO file as if it were a physical CD/DVD.
-- Virtual Machine (VM): A commonly used environment for ISO deployment, allowing OS installation without needing physical hardware.
+- IP Address: The unique identifier assigned to each device on the network (e.g., 192.168.0.10).
+- Subnet Mask: Defines the network portion of the IP address (e.g., 255.255.255.0).
+- Gateway: The IP address of the router or device that forwards traffic to external networks.
+- DNS Server: Resolves domain names to IP addresses (e.g., Google's DNS 8.8.8.8).
+- Network Interface (eth0, ens33, etc.): The physical or virtual device that handles network communication.
+- Configuration Tools: Utilities like ifconfig, ip, or /etc/network/interfaces used to set and manage IPv4 settings.

 ## Information

 <div align="center">